definitelyarjun/definitelyarjun/README.md

-figuring stuff out in the world of computer science, with a slight obsession for AI.
+figuring stuff out in the world of computer science, with a slight obsession for ML/AI.